 London has eight universities in the top ten UK universities with the best starting salaries for graduates.
 As a global city, London has fantastic links with blue-chip companies in all industries.
 The city's universities have some of the highest graduate employment rates in the UK.
 Whether you return home or stay in the UK, a London degree will boost your CV and make you stand out in a crowd.

 Non-EU Students and Work Visas

-All non-EU students who wish to remain in the UK after they have graduated must apply for a work visa from the UK Border Agency.
+All non-EU students who wish to remain in the UK after they have graduated must apply for a work visa from UK Visa and Immigration.
 There are several visas you can apply for as a London graduate:

 - Tier 2 (General) Visa: This is the primary visa to remain and work in the UK after your studies.
 It is open to recent graduates with a Bachelor’s, Master’s or PhD from a recognised UK university.
 Before you apply you must have an offer of a skilled job from a licensed employer and be paid a salary of at least £20,300.

 - Tier 1 (Graduate Entrepreneur) Visa: This visa option is open to talented students who are developing a world-class business idea.
 You will need to be identified and sponsored by your university as having the potential to create your own business in the UK.
 This applies to all graduating students.
 The UK government has also established an additional route for MBA students specifically.